-- 1. Any "posts" to a social media outlet (i.e. Facebook, Twitter, Instagram, etc) must be approved by a Zoo Science administrator (Kinsey Skalican Guthrie, or Dr.s Loughman, Barber, Greathouse, or Kettler) prior to submission.
+- 1. Any "posts" to a social media outlet (i.e., Facebook, Twitter, Instagram, etc.) must be approved by a Zoo Science administrator (Mrs. Kinsey Skalican Guthrie, Dr. Loughman, Dr. Barber, or Mrs. Lauren Mort) prior to submission.
 This includes photos taken of Zoo Science animals. - 2.
 Any "posts" or photos related to internship experiences must also be approved by the internship coordinator/administrator of the institution from which the internship is taken.